adeeb897/autonomous-agent/notes/work_log.md

 - Focus on implementing a knowledge ingestion pipeline and improving documentation initially.

 ### Next Steps
-- [ ] Implement tools for the knowledge ingestion pipeline.
+- [ ] Develop tools to fetch data from the identified sources.
-- [ ] Improve the README.md to reflect new features or improvements.
+- [ ] Preprocess the fetched data.
-- [ ] Develop sandboxing mechanisms for safety and security.
+- [ ] Store the data efficiently for retrieval and processing.
+- [ ] Document the tools and processes used in the knowledge ingestion pipeline.